VivekTomar03/Daily-Digest-App-Native/README.md

 - **Multiple News Sources**: Get news from reliable sources like BBC News, CNN, Fox News, and Google News.
 - **Dark/Light Mode**: Switch between dark and light modes for a comfortable reading experience.
 - **Refresh News**: Easily refresh the news feed to get the latest updates.
+- **Search Functionality**: Search for specific news articles by keywords.
+- **Save Articles**: Bookmark articles to read later.
+- **Share Articles**: Share news articles with your friends and family directly from the app.
+- **User Profile**: Manage your preferences and saved articles in your user profile.

 ## Screens